mmb-irb/MDDB-workflow/README.md

 `python setup.py develop`

+Although this should work at this moment, it is very common having a bug at this time (undefined symbol: sqlite3_errstr)<br/>
+If this is your case then simply run the following comand and you should be good to go:

+`conda install sqlite=3.38 --force-reinstall`

 At this point your environment is ready to use and it includes the `mwf` command.<br />
 From now on, you can access the `mwf` command from anywhere in your computer as long as the `mwf_env` environment is activated.